 Statistically speaking, most Americans end up in a courtroom at some point during their lives.
 Even if you’re not among the nearly 80 million individuals in the FBI’s criminal database, you may have to appear before a judge for traffic violations, divorce and child custody matters, non-payment of debts, and other civil lawsuits—or at the very least, you’ll be called to serve on a jury.

 That’s why it’s helpful to educate yourself on common legal terms.
-It’s nerve wracking enough to receive a court summons, but not understanding the terminology used in your case can make it even more difficult, especially if you’re not hiring a lawyer to represent you.
+It’s nerve-racking enough to receive a court summons, but not understanding the terminology used in your case can make it even more difficult, especially if you’re not hiring a lawyer to represent you.

 No matter what the circumstances for your next court appearance, here are a few essential legal phrases you should know and understands.

-Anyone who’through a divorce knows that alimony can be a contentious topic during the proceedings.
-Also known as “maintenance” or “spousal support,” alimony is a recurring sum of money paid to one’s for’use t’ain their current lifestyle.
+Anyone who’s gone through a divorce knows that alimony can be a contentious topic during the proceedings.
+Also known as “maintenance” or “spousal support,” alimony is a recurring sum of money paid to one’s former spouse to maintain their current lifestyle.
 It is often awarded in cases where one spouse significantly out-earns the other, and may be decided in advance by the divorcing couple or by a judge.

-If a person is “in arrears,” it means they’hind on payments or debt, including child support payments, mortgage or rent, utility bills, and other debt repayment plans.
-While some arrangements include grace periods, others consider a payment that’s jus’ay la’eing in arrears.
-The consequences (and potential court appearances) depend on the debt terms and your local laws.
+If a person is “in arrears,” it means they’re behind on payments or debt, including child support payments, mortgage or rent, utility bills and other debt repayment plans.
+While some arrangements include grace periods, the consequences (and potential court appearances) depend on the debt terms and your local laws.

 Rapidly changing legislation surrounding cannabis use has made controlled substances a hot topic of conversation lately.
-Generally speaking, these drugs and chemicals are illegal for sale or use, except when dispensed under a physician’on, and are categorized by “schedule” (I through IV) depending on its narcotic content and addictive properties.
+Generally speaking, these drugs and chemicals are illegal for sale or use, except when dispensed under a physician’s prescription, and are categorized by “schedule” (I through IV) depending on its narcotic content and addictive properties.
 Possession of a controlled substance without the required permission often leads to criminal charges.